Upgrades

 - Print the result of checking the number of records

-- if the number of rows match, print info message: "The PostgreSQL Replication is OK.
-The number of records in the 'test_replication' table the same as the Primary."
+- if the number of rows match, print info message: "The PostgreSQL replication is OK.
+The number of records in the 'test_replication' table is the same as on the primary."

 - Make sure that physical replication is active